Who are DREAM Fellows?

 What do DREAM Fellows do?

-Program Development Fellows are individuals who are interested in learning about the inner workings of a non-profit.
-They will be attached to one or two programs within DREAM and support a number of activities, from teaching directly to the students to admin tasks that will help them see how an NGO on the ground operates.
-Participants will receive professional development and mentoring during their appointment.
+Fellows will be paired with one or two programs within DREAM and support a number of activities, from teaching directly to students to administrative tasks that will help them learn how an NGO on the ground operates.
+Fellows work directly in the field and have contributed to the following program areas:

 Duration: One full year

-Apply online, upload two letters of recommendations and pay the $40 application fee.
+Apply online, upload one letter of recommendation, and pay the $40 application fee.

 Time Commitment